Preparing for Twins – Here’s Your Handy Checklist

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-A rush of thrill, excitement, joy and bliss followed by an unsettling nervousness about being able to cope with this overwhelming milestone, are the common emotions experienced by every mother who has just received the revelation of all her expectations having been doubled.
+A rush of thrill, excitement, joy, and bliss followed by unsettling nervousness about being able to cope with this overwhelming milestone, are some common emotions experienced by every mother who has just received the revelation of all her expectations having been doubled.

-Wondering about how you managed to conceive twins?
-Largely depends on your lifestyle.
+If you are wondering about how you managed to conceive twins, well, it mostly depends on your lifestyle.
 Go through the following to find out how:

 - According to observation, maternal ancestry has a greater role to play as compared to paternal.
 If your mother and maternal grandmothers have had twins, you are likely to conceive similarly.

 - Age plays a great role.
 If you are conceiving late ( i.e. in your middle age), then you are likely to have multiple pregnancies.

 - If you have had a child-birth earlier, then you are highly likely to have multiple pregnancies.

 - The probability of conceiving twins also sometimes depends on your race and ethnicity.
 Some races have a greater capacity to produce multiple babies at once, with Nigerians being the greatest and Japanese being the lowest.

 - If you have had fertility treatments done, to help you ovulate, you might produce more than one egg at once, fertilisation of which sometimes leading to twins.

 What to expect when preparing for twins?
 This is a common question new parents often have.
 As a parent expecting twins, you are advised to seek professional help and medical support right from the moment you confirm the pregnancy.
 Mothers expecting twins are generally treated as ‘high risk’ patients.
 Therefore, it is required to double the care and monitoring of the mother.